U-427

 29 Apr 1945

-During an attack on convoy RA.66 U-427 unsuccessfully attacked two of its escorts, the Canadian destroyers HMCS Haida and Iroquois.
-The escorts fought back and dropped a total of 678 depth charges on U-427's believed position during a several hour long hunt.
-Through some good luck and no doubt equal skill the U-boat escaped the area.
-This is believed to the second last attack on an Arctic convoy.
+During an attack on convoy RA 66 U-427 attempted to torpedo two of the escorts, Canadian destroyers HMCS Haida and Iroquois.
+The escorts then dropped a total of 260 depth charges [per U-427 war diary] on U-427's supposed position over several hours.
+Through good luck and no doubt equal skill the U-boat escaped.
+This is believed to have been the penultimate attack on an Arctic convoy.
+Some sources give the tally of depth charges as 678, which we have been unable to verify.

 4 May 1945

-While taking part in the last convoy attack of the war the boat was severely damaged by escorts and, unable to dive, was escorted by U-968 and U-481 back to Kirkesnes, Norway, arriving on May 8.
-Date given here is approximate.
-(Sources: Blair, vol 2, page 681)
+While taking part in the last convoy attack of the war the boat was severely damaged by escorts and, unable to dive, was escorted by U-968 and U-481 to Kirkenes, Norway, arriving on 8 May.
+(Date is approximate) (Sources: Blair, vol 2, page 681)

 2 recorded attacks on this boat.